-A pillar of snowy salt once stood on the Nebraska plain, about forty miles above the point where the Saline flows into the Platte, and white men used to hear of it as the Salt Witch.
+A pillar of snowy salt once stood on the Nebraska plain, about 40 miles above the point where the Saline River flows into the Platte River, and white men used to hear of it as the Salt Witch.

 An Indian tribe was for a long time quartered at the junction of the rivers, it’s chief a man of blood and muscle in whom his people gloried, but so fierce, withal, that nobody made a companion of him except his wife, who alone could check his tigerish rages.

 In truth, he loved her so well that on her death, he became a recluse and shut himself within his lodge, refusing to see anybody.
 This mood endured with him so long that mutterings were heard in the tribe and there was talk of choosing another chief.
-Some of this talk he must have heard, for one morning he emerged in war-dress, and without a word to any one strode across the plain to westward.
+Some of this talk he must have heard, for one morning he emerged in war-dress, and without a word to anyone strode across the plain to the westward.